-Immaculately presented contemporary three/four bedroom single storey home with six sets of double doors opening out onto a courtyard garden in an exclusive quiet development of three other homes located down a private road yet within walking distance of the shops and amenities of friendly Combe Down village, two miles from central Bath.
+Immaculately presented contemporary three/four bedroom villa style bungalow with six sets of double doors opening out onto a courtyard garden in an exclusive quiet development of three other homes located down a private road off North Road yet within walking distance of the shops and amenities of friendly Combe Down village, two miles from central Bath.

 The vendors say: “It was the unusual, interesting design of this house which attracted us to it 17 years ago.
 The house is one storey high and built in Bath stone with internal glulam beams, these are timber laminates from Scandinavian sustainable forests that are very strong and consume less energy than any other building materials as well as looking very attractive.
 The house has a large plot and is in an L shape around a courtyard garden as well as having more garden to the end and side.”